denoland/manual/runtime/http_server_apis.md

 ### Serving WebSockets

-> ℹ️ This APIs was stabilized in Deno 1.14 and no longer requires `--unstable`
+> ℹ️ This APIs was stabilized in Deno 1.14 and no longer requires the
-> flag.
+> `--unstable` flag.

 Deno can upgrade incoming HTTP requests to a WebSocket.
 This allows you to handle WebSocket endpoints on your HTTP servers.